mwermelinger/The-Joy-of-Jupyter/README.md

 **`complexity.ipynb`** shows how to measure the run-time of Python code and thereby empirically obtain the complexity of an algorithm.

+**`interaction.ipynb`** shows how to quickly create interactive interfaces with sliders, checkboxes and dropdown menus.
+You won't see them when reading this notebook as a static web page.

 **`tuberculosis.ipynb`** is a very simple example of reproducible research.
 It shows how to load data from an Excel spreadsheet, analyse and visualise the data, and write up the conclusions.